y-scope/spider/docs/quick_start.md

 It can then take any number of arguments of POD type or `spider::Data` covered in [later section](#data-on-external-storage).

-Task can return any POD type.
+Task can return any POD type or `spider::Data`.
 If a task needs to return more than one result, uses `std::tuple` and makes sure all elements of `std::tuple` are POD or `spider::Data`.

-The `Context` object represents the context of a running task.
-It provides methods to get the task metadata information like task id.
-It also supports the creating task inside a task.
-We will cover this later.
+Spider requires user to register the task function using static `spider::register_task`, which sets up the function internally in Spider library for later user.
+Spider requires the function name to be unique in the cluster.

 ```c++
 // Task that sums to integers